-- 1. Review the following HonorLock Student Information to obtain an overview of HonorLock: - Honorlock Student Exam Preparation Information (PDF) Taking Quizzes
+1. Review the following HonorLock Student Information to obtain an overview of HonorLock:

+Honorlock - Student Exam Preparation Information (PDF) Taking Exam 2

 Again, no pre-scheduling is required.
-You can take your quiz at any time during the window it is open in Canvas.
-However, as mentioned before, I caution you not to wait until the last minute, because you will run the extreme risk of having the quiz close out automatically before you have had your full number of allowed minutes.
-The quiz will close out at the time set in Canvas regardless of how many minutes you have left to take the quiz, and you will not be able to finish.
+You can take your exam at any time during the window it is open in Canvas.
+However, as mentioned before, I caution you not to wait until the last minute, because you will run the extreme risk of having the exam close out automatically before you have had your full number of allowed minutes.
+The exam will close out at the time set in Canvas regardless of how many minutes you have left to take the exam, and you will not be able to finish.

-- Please plan on extra time to complete your quiz to accommodate connection time and any technical issues that arise. - No human proctor will appear.
-You will take your quiz with your camera recording the entire session.
+- Please plan on extra time to complete your exam to accommodate connection time and any technical issues that arise. - No human proctor will appear.
+You will take your exam with your camera recording the entire session.

-Once you finish and submit your quiz, you will log out, and the quiz session will be audited at HonorLock.
+• Once you finish and submit your exam, you will log out, and the exam session will be audited at HonorLock.